nova-labs-code/ZenPlay/readme.md

 ## About

-ZenPlay is a small collection of browser-based experiences focused on simple interactions and satisfying visual effects.
+ZenPlay is A collection of simple, satisfying games and interactive experiences designed to be relaxing, fun, and easy to pick up.

 Each game is designed to work with **mouse or touch controls**, making ZenPlay playable on both desktop and mobile devices.